wilselby/WordPressHerokuSite/wp-content/plugins/amazon-s3-and-cloudfront/readme.txt

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 == Changelog ==

+= 0.8.2 - 2015-01-31 =
+* New: Input bucket in settings to avoid listing all buckets
+* New: Specify bucket with 'AS3CF_BUCKET' constant
+* Improvement: Compatibility with beta release of Pro plugin
+* Bug Fix: Incorrect file prefix in S3 permission check

+= 0.8.1 - 2015-01-19 =
+* Bug Fix: Permission problems on installs running on EC2s
+* Bug Fix: Blank settings page due to WP_Error on S3 permission check
+* Bug Fix: Warning: strtolower() expects parameter 1 to be string, object given
+* Bug Fix: Region post meta update running on subsites of Multisite installs

+= 0.8 - 2015-01-10 =
+* New: Redesigned settings UI
+* Improvement: SSL setting can be fully controlled, HTTPS for urls always, based on request or never
+* Improvement: Download files from S3 that are not found on server when running Regenerate Thumbnails plugin
+* Improvement: When calling `get_attached_file()` and file is missing from server, return S3 URL
+* Improvement: Code cleanup to WordPress coding standards
+* Bug Fix: Files for all subsites going into the same S3 folder on multisite installs setup prior to WP 3.5
+* Bug Fix: 'attempting to access local file system' error for some installs

 = 0.7.2 - 2014-12-11 =
 * Bug: Some buckets in the EU region causing permission and HTTP errors